SuluMeloNNN/spotify-to-ytmusic/README.md

 # spotify-to-ytmusic

-Fast Spotify → YouTube Music playlist transfer with logs, retry logic, dry-run mode, and failure reports.
+Fast Spotify → YouTube Music playlist transfer with retry logic, dry-run mode, and detailed reports.

-Transfer Spotify playlists to YouTube Music with retry logic, failure reports, dry-run support, and search diagnostics.

 This tool helps you migrate playlists from Spotify to YouTube Music while providing detailed feedback about what was matched, added, skipped, or failed.